What Is Geneva Drive?

 - The Iron Ring Clock uses the Geneva system to provide intermittent motion in one of its rings.

-- The most commons application of Geneva Drive is a movie projector.
+- The most common application of Geneva Drive is a movie projector.

 - Banknote counting machine.